tiprankstipranks

 Inflation could adversely affect our business and financial results.

 Inflation could adversely affect our business and financial results by increasing the costs of labor and materials needed to operate our business.
-In an inflationary environment such as the current economic environment, depending on the drybulk industry and other economic conditions, we may be unable to raise our charter rates enough to offset the increasing costs of our operations, which would decrease our profit margins.
+In an inflationary environment, depending on the drybulk industry and other economic conditions, we may be unable to raise our charter rates enough to offset the increasing costs of our operations, which would decrease our profit margins.
 Inflation may also raise our costs of capital and decrease our purchasing power, making it more difficult to maintain sufficient funds to operate our business.

 International Operations - Risk 1